hebench/hebench.github.io/README.md

 C++ wrapper is a thin wrapper around the API Bridge.
 It offers a utility library that encapsulates common functionality expected by the API Bridge and hides boilerplate code, easing the development of backends by users.

-A backend example is shipped with the front-end that contains a simple implementation of a workload in clear-text.
+A backend example is shipped with the frontend that contains a simple implementation of a workload in clear-text.
 This is intended to be used as a starting point for any new backends.

 **Clear text backend reference (CPU)**: A reference backend that performs the operations of all supported workloads in clear text.
 This is intended as an extended reference on how to implement a fully functional backend, and as a unit test for the Test Harness.

 **SEAL backend reference (CPU)**: A reference backend that performs the operations of some of the supported workloads.
 This is intended as a reference to an actual implementation of the workloads in the HE space.
 It uses Microsoft SEAL library for the HE operations.

-**PALISADE backend reference (CPU)**: A reference back-end that performs the operations of some of the supported workloads.
+**PALISADE backend reference (CPU)**: A reference backend that performs the operations of some of the supported workloads.
 This is intended as a reference to an actual implementation of the workloads in the HE space.
 It uses PALISADE lattice cryptography library for the HE operations.

 ## What Can Be Done with HEBench
 Out of the box, users can run the benchmark from the API Bridge example, clear text, reference SEAL, and reference PALISADE backends.
 These run on CPU using the specified API support.